 - Assisting businesses by undertaking preparatory work in relation to such agreements; and

 This document outlines the way in which TFS shall carry out these activities: By agreeing to these terms, you agree that you:

 - Approve our Terms of Business contained herein;

 - Acknowledge that TFS, shall act as a credit broker in making any referral or introduction of you to any member of the funding panel;

 - Acknowledge that in making any such referrals or introductions or in providing such credit, no advice or recommendation has been provided by TFS;

-- Accept that these terms of business shall apply to all activities, referrals and introductions arranged by TFS following the date of your signature; and
+- Accept that these terms of business shall apply to all activities, referrals and introductions arranged by TFS following the date of your enquiry; and

 - You are a UK resident and hold a UK bank account.

 Finally, we confirm that your signature of this document does not commit you to paying any fees or charges in connection with our brokerage activities.
 Furthermore, you are not obliged to enter into any finance agreement that we may source for you.

 For the avoidance of doubt, you have the option to opt out of future marketing.